danizen/routines-bakeoff/README.md

 ## Implementations

-Each implementation is a sub-directory with its own .gitignore
+Each implementation is a sub-directory with its own `.gitignore`

+* routines-nuxt - the app with nuxt
+* routines-gatsby - the app with gatsby
+* routines-django - the app with Django